 Other adventures around Arcos de Valdevez

 If you’re looking for a nature fix, Arcos and the Lima valley can deliver it in spades.
 Whether you just want to sit and admire it or take on its challenges through adventure sports, there are plenty of opportunities to do so including canyoning, climbing, 4-wheel-drive tours and cycling as well as plenty of hikes.
-Check out Nature 4 or this list of local tour operators (in Portuguese but with contact details) to get expert local help.
+Check out Nature 4 for lots of ideas.

 Where to stay in Arcos de Valdevez